bkuhlman80/music-explorer/README.md

 The **Music Explorer** project demonstrates how to transform an open cultural dataset into clear, interactive insights for analysts and casual listeners alike.
 Using the [MusicBrainz](https://musicbrainz.org/) API, the project pulls structured data on artists, releases, and genres, then cleans and reshapes it into timelines, collaboration graphs, and trend visualizations.

+## What to notice
+- Collaboration clusters are genre-tight with producer hubs bridging pop/hip-hop.
+- 1990s–2010s show a rise then plateau in release groups; 2020 dip likely pandemic-related.
+- Artist timelines reveal multi-year gaps around label changes and side projects.

+## Definition of Success
 Success is measured by three criteria:
 1. Reliability and speed of queries (artist or release results in under three seconds).
 2. Accuracy of derived genre and collaboration metrics against spot-checks from the source.